Skip to main content

 Objectives

-This tutorial explains how to use ArgoCD, the GitOps-integrated continuous deployment tool for your Managed Kubernetes cluster.
-By the end of this guide, you will know:
+This tutorial explains how to use ArgoCD, the GitOps continuous deployment tool integrated into your Managed Kubernetes cluster.
+By the end of this guide, you will know how to:

 • What the GitOps approach is.